Broceps/mbox_speaker_diarization/README.md

 # mbox_speaker_diarization

 ### 1. Description
-This project contains scripts for an speaker diarization server intended to run in a Linux environment.
+This project contains scripts for a speaker diarization server intended to run in a Linux environment.

 The server and clientcommunicate with ZMQ ([pyzmq](https://github.com/zeromq/pyzmq)) protocol.
 Diarization is made with the [pyannote](https://pyannote.github.io) framework.